Buffalo State's urban campus accommodates many modes of transportation, including walking, bicycling, riding the bus and rail and car sharing:

 Access to electric vehicle (EV) charging stations is an important consideration for owners of alternative energy vehicles.
 Buffalo State provides four EV charging stations for use by students, employees or visitors, free of charge.
 Two charging stations are located in Lot R-3, adjacent to the Burchfield Penney Art Center, with two others on Cleveland Circle at Rockwell Road.

-Zipcar vehicles will soon be available at Buffalo State.
-The world’s leading car sharing network will locate new vehicles at locales throughout the Buffalo area, including on the Buffalo State campus.
+Zipcar vehicles are available at Buffalo State.
+The world’s leading car sharing network locates new vehicles at locales throughout the Buffalo area, including on the Buffalo State campus.

 Back to Top